dcxSt/DATA_SILSO_HISTO_search/README.md

 **wolf_wolfer_investigation.ipynb**  [code blocks = 21]  This is the first notebook in which I test my display_wolf_drift() method in the hope of perhaps picking up on the drift of wolf.\nAs the title suggests there are also many plots of Wolf's and Wolfer's data as well as some people during their period of data collection.

-**secchi_derivation.ipynb**  [code blocks = 17]  A bunch of methods were executed here to keep track of the derivation of Secchi's data when it was on-going.
-Because there are only to be executed once as they edit the databases, most of the content has been commented out with \
+**secchi_derivation.ipynb**  [code blocks = 22]  A bunch of methods were executed here to keep track of the derivation of Secchi's data when it was on-going.
+Because there are only to be executed once as they edit the databases, most of the content has been commented out with \\nThere are also some of Secchi's plots added after the derivation.

 **carrington_investigation_groups.ipynb**  [code blocks = 7]  This notebook is dedicated to Carrington's data, specifically for the derivation / estimation of the sunspots number based off of his area measurements.